jeannefukumaru/data-ingestion/README.md

 # data-ingestion pipeline examples

+### what happens after getting data
-### sanity checking the data that comes in.
+- checking and validating data
+- data exploration

-Several sources gave good pointers on opiniated data exploration (hint:it's not completely freestyle).
+Several sources gave good pointers on opiniated data exploration (hint:freestyle is not an option).

 [1] R4DS by Hadley Wickham
 [2] Elements of Data Style by Jeff Leek
-[3]
+[3] unofficialgoogledatascience.com by Patrick Riley *Practical advice for analysis of large, complex data sets*